Tidwell/hearthstone.gg-static/README.md

 ##Notes

+* The ``master`` branch is always deployed live.
+All content work and dev should be done on a feature branch and merged to master to be deployed.

 * All images should be sourced as ``/assets/images/[FILE]`` - the build will revision these in css, js, and markup

 * Articles should be defined in the following format.
 Above the ``---`` should be a valid JSON object that will have all its properties exposed to the template (for example ``{ "title": "mytitle" }`` will expose a "title" property to the template).
 The content below the ``---`` will be exposed as "body"